LCC offers an Associate Degree in Applied Science (Curriculum Code 0790).

 - Where are the clinical sites located?
 Clinical sites vary each year due to hospital/clinic availability.
 The majority of clinical sites are within one (1) hour from LCC's main campus.
 Although some clinical sites are further and may require students to relocate.
 All sites are within a 200 mile radius of LCC.

 - How often do students attend their clinical site?
 The students are at their clinical site three (3) days per week from September to December, four (4) days per week January to May, and five (5) days per week from the end of May to early September.
-Students are on campus at LCC on Mondays from August to May.

 - What if I completed BIOL 201 and BIOL 202 instead of BIOL 145?
 Either BIOL 201/202 or BIOL 145 with a grade of 2.50 or higher is accepted for the DMS program.
 The DMS program grants additional points toward the selective admission program for a grade 3.5 or higher in BIOL 201/202 or BIOL 145.
+Completion of BIOL 201 and 202 is recommended for maximum transferability to other health programs and Colleges.

 - How many students per year does the ultrasound program accept?
 We have clinical seats for approximately 20-24 students per year.